 Mike is an internationally published writer and frequent speaker on homeschooling, educational freedom, parental rights, and human rights.
 He has appeared on national media and has written hundreds of articles including in The International Journal of Human Rights, Homeschooling in the 21st Century, International Journal of School Choice and Reform, Homeschooling in New View, Balancing Freedom, Autonomy, and Accountability in Education, Religious Freedom in Education, The International Journal of Religious Freedom, and Homeschooling in America and Europe: A Litmus Test of Democracy.

 Edric is an edu-preneur (education entrepreneur), focused on home education, personal finance, and family life.
-He is President of Homeschool Global, with over 3,100 students across 30 countries.
-He is also an RFP and former Lead Anchor of the multiawarded ANC show “On the Money”.
-And finally, he is an active member of CCF where they help coach, mentor, and mount events for families.
-In 2016, he was nominated for the Ten Outstanding Young Men (TOYM) award.
-His new ventures include Cacao Farming as a social enterprise, and completing the Harvard Graduate S c h o o l o f E d u c a t i o n ’s C AE L (Certificate of Advanced Education Leadership) Program.
+He is president of Homeschool Global with over 3,100 students across 30 countries.
+He is also an RFP and former lead anchor of the multi-awarded ANC show “On the Money”, and he is an active member of CCF where they help coach, mentor, and mount events for families.
+In 2016, he was nominated for the 10 Outstanding Young Men (TOYM) award.
+His new ventures include cacao farming as a social enterprise and completing the Harvard Graduate School of Education’s CAEL (Certificate of Advanced Education Leadership) Program.
 He is involved in all this as his passion is to help change the world one family at a time.

 Barbara West has been married for 36 years to Bruce West.
-Bruce’s almost 30 year military career has afforded them opportunities to live around the world in more than a dozen US locales and four overseas assignments – Stuttgart and Garmisch, Germany; Manila, Republic of the Philippines; Bucharest, Romania.
-Prior to that Barbara lived in the UK for 4 years.
-In addition to living around the world, they have traveled to 5 of the 7 continents.
-They have 5 children and have been homeschooling since the late 1980’s.
-Their oldest is an extremely successful medical sales and marketing district manager for 5 states.
-Their next is married with 2 children and is a missionary in Turkey.
+Bruce’s almost 30-year military career has afforded them opportunities to live around the world in more than a dozen US locales and four overseas assignments – Stuttgart and Garmisch, Germany; Manila, Republic of the Philippines; Bucharest, Romania.
+Prior to this, Barbara lived in the UK for four years.
+In addition to living around the world, they have traveled to five of the seven continents.
+They have five children and have been homeschooling since the late 1980’s.
+Their oldest is an extremely successful medical sales and marketing district manager for five states.
+Their second oldest is married with two children and is a missionary in Turkey.
 The last three are adopted from the Philippines and are currently being homeschooled.
 Barbara has worked at local, state, national, and international levels to help parents establish and maintain their right to personally direct the upbringing and education of their children.
 She has established homeschool organizations, speaks at conferences, and teaches workshops to encourage parents in their homeschool endeavors.

-Liz Gitonga and her husband Patrice begun homeschooling about 17 years ago, becoming one of the pioneer Kenyan homeschool families.
+Liz Gitonga and her husband Patrice began homeschooling about 17 years ago, becoming one of the pioneers of Kenyan homeschooling families.
 Liz has a great passion for education and describes her homeschooling journey as one that has been pivotal in shaping her views on education.
-She co-founded one of the first homeschool co-ops for Kenyans and has subsequently founded 2 other co-ops that continue to grow strong.
+She co-founded one of the first homeschool co-ops for Kenyans and has subsequently founded two other co-ops that continue to grow strong.
 She is a steering committee member of the East Africa Community of Homeschoolers (EACH), an organization that networks homeschoolers in the region.
 She is also an education consultant, providing training and guidance to homeschoolers, parents, and other educators.
-Her passion is to use her skill, knowledge and experience to contribute to the attainment of quality education among those living below the poverty line in sub Saharan Africa (who form about 70% of the total population), through initiatives that promote direct parental involvement in education.
+Her passion is to use her skill, knowledge and experience to contribute to the attainment of quality education among those living below the poverty line in sub–Saharan Africa (who form about 70% of the total population), through initiatives that promote direct parental involvement in education.